How is Your Relationship With the Scale?

 I tell my clients that they have to make their own decision about having a scale.
 But if they want to continue using it, I suggest before stepping on that they consider what they are going to use the number for, and how will they feel once getting the number.
 I also ask them to consider all possible outcomes and how they will feel with each one: gained weight, lost weight, or maintained weight.

 How do you feel when you use the scale?
 Is it just “data” that you use as nonjudgmental information?
 Maybe you can keep it.
 However, if the number on the scale tells you how to feel about yourself all day, it may be better to put it away or get rid of it.

 Just remember to keep things in perspective.
 The scale is an inanimate piece of metal that dispenses data.
 Also, that data it gives you is flawed.
 It doesn’t give you the full story about your body and what is going on.
-At any given time in one month, your weight can fluctuate within 7 pounds.
+At any given time in one month, your weight can fluctuate within a few pounds.
 So even if you are up, it doesn’t mean you’ve gained body fat.
 If you lose, it also doesn’t mean it was body fat that was lost.

 One final thing about the scale.
 Many people tell me they use the scale so they can monitor their progress and keep things “under control.”
 There are people who can take a look at that number on the scale and be rational about it and use it to eat a little less or exercise a little more, but they don’t take it any further than that.
 This is not the way most people react to the scale.
 If the scale tells you how to feel about yourself or whether you were good or bad this week, you aren’t keeping anything under control – it is controlling you.
 It has the power to tell you what kind of person you are on a daily basis.